Table of Contents

 - Additional Leave Approval

 The responsible administrator/supervisor reviews and approves requests for additional paid or unpaid leave, considering both employee and departmental needs.

-The responsible administrator/supervisor confirms that bereavement and other leave information is provided to appropriate departmental/unit staff for departmental records and when appropriate documentation in HRMS.
+The responsible administrator/supervisor approves the bereavement and other leave requests in HRMS and ensures any leaves are documented appropriately.
 If requested by the responsible administrator/supervisor, the faculty member or P&A employee provides substantiation of the reason for the leave.